HashBrownTTM/jQuery-Lightbox-Gallery-V2/README.md

 > *[cwa-media-lightbox.js](https://github.com/HashBrownTTM/jQuery-Lightbox-Gallery-V2/blob/main/lightbox-js/cwa-media-lightbox.js)*
 >
 > In this instance, specifying what the media types are is needed, as seen in this JSON data (of course there are other ways of doing this):
+>
+>> Note for the iframe: the url/link is the link that will be in the src of the HTML iframe tag

 ~~~
 [